EIHW/ComParE2022/README.md

-# ComParE22 - Kassel State of Fluency Challenge (KSoF-C)
+# ComParE22 - Kassel State of Fluency Challenge (KSF-C)
 This repository provides the code for running the official baselines for the Stuttering subchallenge of ComParE22.

 ## Getting the code